hitesh-ag1/NVFlare/docs/confidential_computing/detailed_cc_sequence_diagram.md

 ```

-### Use Case 3: Flare Job Client needs to make sure all FL Servers, overseer and all FL Clients are trust worthy
+### Use Case 3: Flare Job Client needs to make sure all FL Servers and FL Clients are trust worthy

 ```mermaid
 sequenceDiagram